ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/05-huffman-trees.md

 [greedy algorithm]{.term}.
 At each step, the algorithm makes a "greedy" decision to merge the two subtrees with least weight.
 This makes the algorithm simple, but does it give the desired result?
-This section concludes with a proof that the Huffman tree indeed gives the most efficient arrangement for the set of letters.
+This concludes with a proof that the Huffman tree indeed gives the most efficient arrangement for the set of letters.
 The proof requires the following lemma.